Accessibility best practices

 Support High Contrast and all System Display Attributes

 Applications should not disrupt or disable user-selected, system-wide contrast settings, color selections, or other system-wide display settings and attributes.
 System-wide settings adopted by a user enhance the accessibility of applications, so they should not be disabled or disregarded by applications.
 Color should be used in their correct foreground-on-background combination to provide proper contrast.
-Unrelated colors should not be mixed, and colors should not be reversed.
+Don't mix unrelated colors, and don't reverse colors.

 Many users require specific high-contrast combinations, such as white text on a black background.
 Drawing these reversed, as black text on a white background causes the background to bleed over the foreground and can make reading difficult for some users.